Philadelphia sports travel guide

-Click placemark in index to find on map | View Philadelphia city guide in a larger map
+Click placemark in index to find on map | View Philadelphia sports travel guide in a larger map

 Where to watch sports in Philadelphia

 And it’s been like this dating back to the 1960s, when the old Veterans Stadium and Spectrum (as well as John F. Kennedy Stadium, a track/football facility) were located across the street from each other at the revered intersection of Broad and Pattison streets.

-Talen Energy Stadium, home of the Union, is located a few miles south of the Sports Complex in the town of Chester.
+Subaru Park, home of the Union, is located a few miles south of the Sports Complex in the town of Chester.